Transportation in Peru:

 - Train to Aguas Calientes: small hand luggage according to limit, large suitcase stored beforehand

-- Night bus: Valuables on your person, large suitcase in the luggage compartment with label and photo
+- Night bus: valuables on your person, large suitcase in the luggage compartment with label and photo

 Safety and Practical Checks

-SUTRAN Tools for Road Trips
+SUTRAN Tools for Road Travel

 - Fiscafono WhatsApp: Reports for excessive speed, number 999 382 606